enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 4. When the content is loaded, parse it to extract the contents of `#main` (you can help yourself there by adding markers in your HTML) and replace the content of your current `#main` section with the one you just loaded.
 5. Make sure that you handle all the links in your new `#main` content so they will act the same and fire off any BrowserScript required for the page that just loaded

 Since all your pages are static HTML files anyway, you just get this “in page loading” functionality for free.
-Your links are still completely valid (you can just reload the page or send the link to someone else), there is no additional maintenance of two separate versions: the one to be served as pure HTML and the one that gets loaded with AJAX, *and* the initial delay of showing the account menu or determining the user’s authentication state will not be noticeable anymore since the state of the page isn’t reloaded.
+Your links are still completely valid (you can just reload the page or send the link to someone else), there is no additional maintenance of two separate versions: the one to be served as pure HTML and the one that gets loaded with AJAX, *and* the initial delay of showing the account menu or determining the user’s authentication state will not be reproduced since the page is not actually reloaded.